-Negotiation is seen as a great way to resolve conflict in the workplace.
+Negotiation is seen as a great way to resolve conflict in the workplace or to seek a change in practices, request a pay rise or new role in an organisation.

-Negotiation is a communication process that everyone uses at differing degrees every day, at home, atwork and socially.
+Negotiation is a communication process that everyone uses at differing degrees every day, at home, at work and socially.
 There are generally three potential negotiating outcomes: